Rotterdamsche Droogdok Maatschappij

-The Rotterdamsche Droogdok Maatschappij (RDM) was the largest pre-World War II shipbuilding and repair company in Rotterdam in the Netherlands, existing from 1902 to 1996.
-It built 355 mostly major seagoing vessels, 18 of which were submarines.
-During its existence, the wharf operated 12 floating docks and in its heyday employed 7,000 people at one time.
+The Rotterdamsche Droogdok Maatschappij NV (RDM) was a major shipbuilding and repair company in Rotterdam in the Netherlands, existing from 1902 to 1996.
+It built 355 ships, 18 of which were submarines.
+During its existence, the shipyard operated 12 floating docks and employed 7,000 people at its peak.

 Establishment of the company

-The Rotterdamsche Droogdok Maatschappij was a successor of the company De Maas, founded in Delfshaven in 1856 by Duncan Christie.
-Shipbuilder De Maas was located in an area that is now the Saint Job's harbor (Sint Jobshaven) of Rotterdam.
-This company would have to move in 1905 because the lease on the land would end that year.
-On 14 February 1899 it therefore bought 4.5 hectares of land in Heijplaat, south of the Meuse for 44,000 guilders.
+The Rotterdamsche Droogdok Maatschappij was a successor of the shipbuilding company De Maas, founded in Delfshaven in 1856 by Duncan Christie.
+De Maas was located in an area that is now the Sint Jobshaven in Rotterdam.
+The shipyard would have to move in 1905 because the lease on the land would end that year.
+On 14 February 1899 the company bought 4.5 hectares of land in Heijplaat, south of the Meuse for 44,000 guilders.

 A consortium for a drydock company

 On 14 April 1899 a consortium was founded by people connected to the harbor of Rotterdam and the company De Maas.
 It had two goals: First to try to continue the company De Maas, Second, to run one or more drydocks.
-Led by its president A.G.
+The consortium was led by president A.G.
 Kröller of the Wm.H.
-Müller & Co. shipping line, the consortium pursued its goals.
+Müller & Co. shipping line.
 It got more than 200 shares of De Maas at 25%, and the terrain on the Heijplaat became a common possession.
 This way the consortium became the dominant force in the shareholders meeting of De Maas.
 The plan of the consortium was to end De Maas and then to transfer the assets to the new company.
-On 10 June 1899 the consortium decided to built a floating drydock for ships of up to 12,000 tons displacement.
+On 10 June 1899 the consortium decided to build a floating drydock for ships of up to 12,000 tons displacement.

-The consortium then had to get commitment for all its shares, which was quite a challenge.
-Finally on 23 January 1902 a contract that established the Rotterdamsche Droogdok Maatschappij was signed.
+On 23 January 1902 the contract that established the Rotterdamsche Droogdok Maatschappij was signed.
 The company would have 1,000,000 guilders capital in 1,000 shares.
 The supervisory board of the RDM consisted of: H. de Jong of Phs. van Ommeren NV; J.P.J.
 Lucardie director of De Maas; Ir.
 J.F.
 Rebel engineer; Ph.
 W. van der Sleyden former minister of Rijkswaterstaat and L.W.
 Veder of Hudig & Blokhuyze.
 The supervisory board accepted the offer of the consortium of 207 shares in De Maas and the terrain on Heijplaat for 101,400 guilders.
-On 1 March 1902 it subsequently decided to liquidate De Maas.
+On 1 March 1902 the decision was made to liquidate De Maas.